 A business breathes on two interconnected lifelines – product and customer.
 There is no denying the fact that customers are the kings, but it is the product that makes all the difference.
 Operating in a dynamic market isn’t easy.
 That’s why continuous product development is sacrosanct for companies to remain competitive.
 It’s worth mentioning that product development research does not simply relate to the product exclusively.
 Factors such as company reputation, packaging, service, delivery, among others, carry equal significance.
-Market intelligence can help in various stages of product development of both new and existing ones.
+Market intelligence can help in various stages of developing both new and existing products.
 Let’s take a deeper look.

 Changes in the market and regulatory environment creates new needs, thereby, posing new opportunities for product development.

 Market research in the form of surveys, interviews, competitive analysis, and analyzing secondary sources of information, such as patents, social media, news articles, industry reports etc. can reveal emerging trends, highlight whitespaces and opportunities for new products/services.
 It also lets companies identify its strengths and weaknesses that eventually helps in forming a market strategy for the product.
 Competitive analysis should be a regular process in order to know and respond effectively to competitors’ moves.

 With the rise of social media, several firms are conducting social media analysis to analyze conversations across social channels.
 As consumers become increasingly vocal about their opinions on social media, businesses are analyzing this data in real-time to inform decisions around product development and customer services.

 Some of the common reasons behind a product or service’s failure are lack of consumer interest, poor market fit, incorrect pricing, and poor execution.
 Through a concept testing study, companies can avoid such mistakes by gathering and acting upon user feedback well before the official launch.